gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 ### Avoid duplication

 Do not include the same information in multiple places.
-Instead, choose one single-source-of-truth location and link from other relevant locations.
+[Link to a SSOT instead.](#link-instead-of-summarize)

 ### References across documents